bcgov/wps-research/data/bill/batch_fire_mapping_viirs_web/BACKLOG.md

 - Should be applied at export time, not to internal cache filenames, so internal paths stay stable.

+### 5. Core Sentinel-2 downloading / compositing: calculate actual data coverage from new frames on receipt
+Right now coverage is only known once an AOI stack is built.

+Notes:
+- Compute and store per-frame valid-data footprints when a SAFE zip lands, not when a fire needs it.
+- Enables: accurate "what do we actually have" per tile/date without opening zips; faster AOI builds (skip frames known not to cover);
+  and feeds item 3 (historical coverage calibration).
+- Store beside the zip or in a small index keyed by (tile, acquisition).

+### 6. Catalogue data types, formats and locations
+No single description exists of what the app stores, where, in what format, and for how long.

+Notes:
+- Cover: MRAP mosaics, L2A SAFE zips, AOI stacks on `/ram`, previews and proxies, hint masks, classified rasters, serial run state, `fire_state.yaml`, VIIRS `.nc` + shapefiles, acquisition-plan cache, exports.
+- For each: format, path, producer, consumer, lifetime (session / daily / permanent), and approximate size.
+- Prerequisite for retention policy, disk-space guards, and backup.

+### 7. Make VIIRS search, downloading and processing reliable
+Currently disabled by default (`VIIRS_DOWNLOAD_ENABLED = False`) and ~735 cached `.nc` files fail to parse on every startup.

+Notes:
+- Quarantine unreadable `.nc` files instead of retrying forever.
+- Verify downloads (size/checksum) before accepting.
+- Make per-AOI download the normal path; re-enable by default once reliable.
+- Clear reporting when VIIRS is unavailable so the red-wins fallback is an explicit choice rather than a silent one.

+### 8. Auto-regenerate VIIRS (LAADS) keys
+Tokens expire and renewal is manual.

+Notes:
+- May need a headless browser to complete the Earthdata login flow.
+- Alternative worth checking first: whether LAADS offers a programmatic token refresh / long-lived app credential, which would avoid browser automation entirely.
+- Detect expiry from the 401/403 response and renew automatically, logging clearly if renewal fails.

 ---

 ## Done